 The relieving fact about basement water problems is that they are really not that difficult to prevent.
 All you need is a little help from some waterproofing experts.
 Look for the signs of these basement water sources and try to determine which one is the problem in your home.
-Once you figure out what the issue is, you can invest in a solution from the waterproofing professionals at Matthews Wall Anchor.
+Once you figure out what the issue is, you can invest in a solution from the waterproofing professionals at Matthews Wall Anchor & Waterproofing.

 In order to fix the problems resulting from this basement water entry, it is important that you contact a professional team.
-Follow these steps to insure that your basement remains free of moisture from now on:
+Follow these steps to ensure that your basement remains free of moisture from now on:

 - Have any cracks or gaps in the exterior foundation or the basement walls and floor taken care of as soon as possible.
 This will prevent water from entering the basement in the first place.

 - Fix any broken gutters or downspouts and ensure that the ground around the home slopes down and away to make sure water cannot pool around the foundation.
-Also check the grading or drainage in window wells to be sure water cannot enter there.
-Any large plants that are growing close the the home should also be taken care of, as the roots of these plants can lead to foundation cracks that cause leakage.
+Also, check the grading or drainage in window wells to be sure water cannot enter there.
+Any large plants that are growing close to the home should also be taken care of, as the roots of these plants can lead to foundation cracks that cause leakage.

 - If surface water is entering the home, consider investing in a basement drainage system, which uses catch basins and drywells to assist the gutters and grading in keeping water from pooling around the home.